 - By preventing harmful influences such as excessive noise and pollution;

 - By planning services, facilities and developments affecting our future; and

 - By representing Liverpool to other areas of government.

-Click here to view an interactive map of all the major capital works which will be delivered in 2017-18
+The Liverpool City Council Projects page displays an interactive map with major capital works which will be delivered in 2022-2023.

 The Integrated Planning and Reporting Framework recognises the need for holistic planning and draws on a range of strategies to ensure that Council’s actions are able to be resourced and delivered.